blainef/blainef/README.md

 ### Hey, I'm Blaine 👋🏽

-I'm a software engineer based in Toronto and I'm passionate about creating digital solutions.
+I'm a software developer based in Toronto and I'm passionate about creating clean, simple, and accessible code to solve anything and everything.

 ## 📦 Toolbox